Dimension-agnostic inference using cross U-statistics: Introduction

-\begin{itemize} \item \textbf{Weaker assumptions:} Our dimension-agnostic asymptotics hold under weaker moment assumptions than past works that study the same problems as we do.
-This is due to a combination of techniques from sample splitting and studentization that we elaborate on later.
-In addition to the obvious practical benefit (the unverifiable assumptions are more likely to hold in practice), there is also a mathematical benefit of our lighter assumptions: cleaner, streamlined proofs.
-This latter benefit holds by design (our novel constructions of the test statistic), and not by coincidence, and these shorter (though nontrivial) proofs are to be seen as a benefit and not a drawback of this work. \item \textbf{Explicit, simple null distribution:} For many classical problems, standard test statistics have chi-squared (or mixtures thereof) null distributions in low dimensions, but Gaussian null distributions in high dimensions \citep[cf.][]{jiang2013central}.
-For other problems, such as nonparametric two-sample testing using the kernel maximum mean discrepancy (MMD), the test statistic is a degenerate U-statistic whose null distribution (fixed $d$) is very complicated: it is an infinite weighted sum of chi-squared distributions, where the weights depend on the unknown underlying distribution \citep{serfling2009approximation}.
-However, our new sample split variant for every problem in the paper, including the one sample kernel MMD, has a standard Gaussian asymptotic null distribution as $n\to\infty$ regardless of the assumption on the (intrinsic) dimension.
-This has a computational benefit, because it avoids the need for permutation/bootstrap based inference. \item \textbf{Fast and uniform convergence to the null:} High dimensional convergence results in the existing nonparametric testing literature often have a slow rate of convergence to the Gaussian null (if such a rate has been identified in the first place), with the rate depending on $d_n$.
+\item[(C)] \textbf{Fast and uniform convergence to the null:} High dimensional convergence results in the existing nonparametric testing literature often have a slow rate of convergence to the Gaussian null, with the rate depending on $d_n$ (if such a rate has been identified in the first place).
 In contrast, we establish Berry--Esseen bounds which demonstrate that our sample-split variants have a fast $1/\sqrt{n}$ convergence rate to the Gaussian null, independent of $d_n$, which may come as a surprise.
 Importantly, our convergence holds \emph{uniformly} over the composite null set, unlike several existing results in the high-dimensional literature which only prove pointwise convergence \citep[cf.][]{srivastava2008test,chen2010two}.
-Together with the weaker assumptions, our tests thus instill even greater confidence in type I error control at practical sample sizes and dimensions.
+Together with the weaker assumptions, our tests instill even greater confidence in type I error control at practical sample sizes and dimensions. .5em